 Thirdly, it’s a sealed unit with no odours or gas emissions; it can be safely installed in your house.
-There’s an interesting Australian battery that is proving popular called Redflow but far more expensive and it does give off some gas.
+There is an interesting Australian battery that is proving popular called Redflow but far more expensive and it does give off some gas.

 I suppose I should thank the Municipality for sending us that 431V surge last year that did so much damage down our street.
 It was the last straw, and drove us to reconsider our aversion to going off the grid, and to look at the new battery technology.

-Best of all, by going off the grid you will be doing your bit to preserve the planet for your children’s children.
+Best of all, by going off the grid you will be doing your bit to preserve the planet for your grand children.

 If only because of the convenience of ample, clean electrical energy.